If You Give a Mouse a Cookie: Plot

 The entire story is told in second person.
-A boy gives a cookie to a mouse, Frank.
+A boy gives a cookie to a mouse.
 The mouse then asks for a glass of milk.
-He goes on to request a straw (to drink the milk), a napkin and then a mirror (to avoid a milk mustache), nail scissors (because he wants to trim his hair using the mirror), and a broom (to sweep up his hair trimmings).
+He goes on to request a straw to drink the milk, a napkin, a mirror to avoid a milk mustache, nail scissors to trim his hair using the mirror, and a broom, to sweep up his hair trimmings.

 Next, he has the boy give him a blanket to take a nap, read him a story, give him crayons and paper so he can draw a picture, and then hang the picture on the refrigerator.
 Looking at the refrigerator makes him thirsty, so the mouse asks for a second glass of milk.
 The circle is complete when he wants a cookie to go with it.